ACADEMIC BOARD RESOLUTIONS

 Early intervention for improved outcomes

 If a student’s academic lack of progress is viewed as a chronic illness that needs constant monitoring, then the weekly quiz scores are like the blood work that indicates whether things are headed in the right direction.
 Every clinician understands the importance of early intervention.
-That is the goal of the newly revamped Student Progress Committee (SPC), which will now consist of three faculty members, the Director of Pre-Clinical Education and Faculty, Chief Academic Officer (Dr. Brown is retaining this part of his job), and the Associate Director of Student Advising, along with the Dean and Academic Adviser of the student under review.
+That is the goal of the newly revamped Student Progress Committee (SPC), which will now consist of three faculty members, the Director of Pre-Clinical Education and Faculty, Chief Academic Officer (Dr. Brown is retaining this part of his job), and the Associate Director of Student Advising, along with the Dean and Academic Advisor of the student under review.

 “The idea is to check weekly and intervene immediately if necessary, not waiting until after a failure, or the end of the module, to try and avoid a problem,” says Dr. Paula Diamante, Director of Pre-Clinical Education and Faculty.
-Students who score below a 70 percent are flagged, and the Academic Adviser is expected to work with the student to address the situation.
+Students who score below a 70 percent are flagged, and the Academic Advisor is expected to work with the student to address the situation.
 The SPC will get involved, as needed, especially if there are extenuating circumstances.

 “At the end of a course, students determined to be at-risk receive a letter from the registrar regarding their academic status.
 Students we see heading in this direction are put in the SPC crosshairs before they reach the end of term and get that letter,” says Dr. Diamante.
 “Students whose final grades fall below 70 are much less likely to pass their country’s exams for licensure or registration and to win an internship or residency.”